Fodi-Daniel-Nyabade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task-9, duplicates the last line of the file iacta Task-10,  a script that deletes all the regular files (not the directories) with a .js extension Task-11,  counts the number of directories and sub-directories in the current directory
+Task-9, duplicates the last line of the file iacta Task-10,  a script that deletes all the regular files (not the directories) with a .js extension Task-11,  counts the number of directories and sub-directories in the current directory Task-12, displays the 10 newest files in the current directory